microsoft/SandDance/packages/sanddance-embed/README.md

 }
 ```

-*Note the version number in the address to access older by major version.
+*Note the version number in the address to specify by major version.
 You may style the iframe as you see fit.*

 *Security: The URL is hosted by the secure [SandDance GitHub Pages website](https://github.com/microsoft/SandDance/tree/master/docs/embed).*